The

 mapping specified as the declaredType parameter.

-Note that even when the root element's element name is mapped by JAXBContext
+Note that even when the root element's element name is mapped by JAXBContext,

-parameter overrides that mapping for
+the declaredType parameter overrides that mapping for

 deserializing the root element when using these unmarshal methods.